Yashwanth070/Yashwanth070/README.md

-# 👋 Hi there, I'm Yashwanth D (@Yashwanth070) — Welcome to my GitHub!
+# I'm Yashwanth D — Welcome to my GitHub!

 I'm a passionate and curious developer with a strong interest in **Full Stack Development**, **Cybersecurity**, and **Artificial Intelligence**.
 I love building projects that combine **technology, creativity**, and **problem-solving**—and I'm always exploring new tools and frameworks to enhance my skills.